Skip to main content

 In the Message frame:

-To edit the values of the grid, the user must press the edit button besides the row to update the fields.
-To add a value press the green plus button at the bottom of the grid.
-To delete press the red trash icon next to the corresponding row.
+To edit a row, select the edit button next to it.
+To add a value, select the green plus button at the bottom of the grid.
+To delete, select the red trash icon next to the row.

 Message Grid: Message Grid Information